danielkdewar/blog/content/post/20181225-annual-reflection.md

 My mother and father will most likely die in the next 10 years (they are late 60s now).
 I won't be there for most of the rest of their lives.

-A part of the desire for Paperchain's sucess is entirely selfish and personal.
+A part of the desire for Paperchain's success is entirely selfish and personal.
 To make it up to those who sacrificed the most for you to get here.
 To generate a financial windfall as immediately as possible and make life comfortable for those whose lives I've missed.
 For nieces and nephews that don't recognize or know who I am.

 It doesn't have to be this way and I respect those whose experience is different—founding this startup has been immeasurably painful.
 I envy those who have been able to minimize their loss.